dan1el789/OperatingSystem/unixAndBash/lecture/README.md

 touch FILENAME - creates a file

-cat FILNEMAE - print content of FILENAME
+cat FILENAME - print content of FILENAME

 more - print the content of a file as pages